jiachun10/data-of-top10-exchanges-trading-DASH/README.md

     if correlation>=0.5, it passes the criterion
     4.  invest 500 millions usd(pass)
     5.  criterion 5:
-        a).  for c1/c2 pairs, getting order book threshold σt at time t is the sum of the hourly standard deviations (in terms of USD) of c1 and c2.
+        1.  for c1/c2 pairs, getting order book threshold σt at time t is the sum of the hourly standard deviations (in terms of USD) of c1 and c2.